Suputra/s-term/README.md

 # s-term

-Firmware for the LilyGo T-Deck Pro: e-ink notepad, SSH terminal, SD-card file workflow, optional WireGuard fallback, and optional BLE/GPS/4G/Meshtastic-radio features.
+Firmware for the LilyGo T-Deck Pro: e-ink notepad, SSH terminal, SD-card file workflow, WireGuard support, and BLE/GPS/4G/Meshtastic-radio features.

 ## Overview
 - Default mode is a keyboard-driven notepad rendered on the e-ink panel.
+Files can be saved to the SD card.
 - `ssh` switches to terminal mode (WiFi first, then VPN fallback when configured).
 - Files live on SD root and can be edited/saved on-device or transferred with SCP mirror sync (`upload` / `download`).
-- Bluetooth mode is a BLE peripheral service (not a HID keyboard), so phones keep their on-screen keyboard.
+- Bluetooth mode is a BLE peripheral service.

 ## Quickstart
 ### 1) Install tools